 Apple butter takes me right back to Lancaster, Pennsylvania Amish country where I first sampled this thick, spice infused goodness.
-The laundry, hung out to dry, flapping in the wind next to rows and rows of corn filled my window that morning.
-A black buggy driven by a stately man dressed in all black with the Amish style beard waved as he rode by.
+The laundry, hung out to dry, gently swayed in the wind next to rows and rows of corn that summer morning.
+A buggy driven by a stately man dressed in all black with the Amish style beard waved as he rode by.
 I couldn’t help but feel that I had stepped back into time, and for a moment I, too, was an Amish woman, getting ready for my morning chores and the barn raising later that afternoon.

 For those 5 minutes, I really thought I’d try to fall in love with an Amish man and join this simpler, peaceful way of life.
-Anyway, now you know that I am completely fascinated by the Amish, and I kind of want to be one…. because they love each other so well, they help one another, they hold to unwavering faith, and best of all, they make amazing apple butter…like this one.
+I have this strange fascination with the Amish, and I kind of want to be one…. because they love each other so well, they help one another, they hold to unwavering faith, and best of all, they make amazing apple butter.

-STEP 4: Adjust any seasonings or the sweetness and ladle into jars.
+Step 4: Adjust seasonings or sweetness and ladle into jars

 6 lbs. mixed variety apples, peeled, cored, and sliced